z88dk/z88dk/libsrc/_DEVELOPMENT/EXAMPLES/benchmarks/sorting/z88dk-new/readme.txt

 status code in ticks. (the return from main in new-lib z80 target does end with `di : halt : jr $` infinite loop)

+And optimised the newlib implementation itself to avoid divu call for every new middle-pivot selection.

+And added (to satisfy my own curiosity) extra hard-coded hand-written assembly example using size=2 and inlined compare for uint16_t case (ignoring the compare function), it's hidden under invalid OPT_SORT=3 option.

 VERIFY CORRECT RESULT
 =====================